 You can do all these for up to 256 IPs for free.

 - Windows Server 2008 or more recent

 - Microsoft SQL 2008 or more recent

 - The .Net framework 3.5

-You should also know that installation on small business servers for domain controllers is not supported by Retina CS Community.
+You should also know that Retina CS Community does not support installation on small business servers for domain controllers.
 One of the most useful things about it is that it will support different user profiles.
 This allows you to change the assessment to suit your job.
 You can also choose to specify an IP range to be scanned.

-This is a free offering from a commercial vendor, meaning that BeyondTrust offers a full version as well if you enjoy this.
-It is not open source like other vulnerability scanning software talked about here, but it will patch and scan up to 256 IP’s for free, all while supporting a number of different devices.
+This is a free offering from a commercial vendor.
+If you enjoyed this free version, know that BeyondTrust offers a full version as well.
+It is not open source like other vulnerability scanning software talked about here.
+But it will patch and scan up to 256 IPs for free, all while supporting many different devices.
 Not bad for no money.

 You can use this tool to perform remote or local scans on Windows servers and desktops.
 Microsoft Baseline Security Analyzer can identify: